 It is possible to add a Reading Endorsement to any teaching certificate in Georgia.
-All courses for the Reading Endorsement must have been completed after July 1, 2000 when the endorsement went into effect.
 The Language and Literacy Education Department has been approved by the State Professional Standards Commission to offer the Endorsement.

 To qualify for a reading endorsement to be added to your initial teaching certificate:

 - Successfully complete one of the following introductory courses in reading instruction and assessment: List of acceptable courses.

 - Successfully complete a three-course series specific to initial certification grade band levels (P-5, 4-8, 6-12, K-12)